 2022 Mobility Travel Grant

-A 2,500€ grant will be attributed to selected members of the Working Group to cover travelling and accommodation costs to work for a minimal period of 1 month in a host institution.
+A 2,500€ grant will be attributed to selected members of the Working Group to cover travelling and accommodation costs to work for a minimum period of one month in a host institution.

 Candidates should move into a host laboratory different from their current laboratory.
 Current Institution and host Institution must be located in ESC member countries.